 e. the employee's signature.

-2. The Department Head or supervisor shall immediately upon receipt, notify the City Manager’s and Finance Director's offices.
+2. The supervisor shall immediately upon receipt, notify the Mayor’s and Auditor's offices.

-3. The department head may provide the resigning employee with an Exit Interview Form (located in Section 9) as soon as possible and request that the employee complete the form and discuss its contents with the department head at an exit interview, which shall be scheduled and held prior to the employee receiving their last paycheck.
+3. The supervisor may provide the resigning employee with an Exit Interview Form (located in Section 9) as soon as possible and request that the employee complete the form and discuss its contents with the supervisor at an exit interview, which shall be scheduled and held prior to the employee receiving their last paycheck.
 The exit interview is for the purpose of:

 a. discovering any unknown grievances or problems relating to the resigning employee's employment;